lucienmakutano/lucienmakutano/README.md

 - 👯 I’m looking to collaborate on fun projects
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love coding
+- ⚡ Fun fact: I love playing football

 ### 📫 How to reach me: